Menu

 Another DOC campground, this time on the West Coast.

 The Hans Bay camping area is beautifully situated on Lake Kaniere, even if it’s right next to the Hans Bay township and barely off the road.
-But it’s a backroad and bit of a trek inland so it wasn’t exactly overcrowded.
+But it’s a backroad and bit of a trek inland so it wasn’t exactly overcrowded when we camped here.

 One of the reasons I wanted to stay here is because I read The Luminaries earlier that year (the lake area plays a bit of a role), and I wasn’t disappointed.
 The lake is stunning.